itsnydell/moderne/README.md

 ### Post Header Images

-To enable post header images, use the built in post images feature.
+To enable post header images, use the built-in post images feature.

 ### Disqus